jcliang1114/IRAW_NN/README.txt

 1. The demo facilitates verification of the IRAW framework's capability to generate high-fidelity adversarial perturbations that effectively deceive state-of-the-art deep learning architectures while preserving image fidelity.
-2. Raw images and generated adversarial examples are stored in designated folders (see details in the File Organization section below).
+2. Raw images and generated adversarial examples are stored in designated directories (see details in the File Organization section below).
 3. The code is natively optimized for CUDA acceleration by default to ensure computational efficiency; CPU-compatible adjustments are provided for universal compatibility across different computing environments.